freedomofpress/securedrop-client/README.md

 In order to generate cassettes for tests that make API calls over qrexec, you'll need to run the server and proxy on a separate VM.
 If this is the first time you are generating cassettes, first follow the steps outlined in the [Test setup for qrexec communication](#test-setup-for-qrexec-communication) section, which will help you set up a new VM called `sd-dev-proxy`.

-Once your proxy are set up, follow these steps:
+Once your proxy VM is set up, follow these steps:

 1. Start the server in a docker container on `sd-dev-proxy` by running: